sudoltyler/morra-java/README.md

 This program is a game called morra, a hand game that dates back to ancient times.
 This version of morra is played on a client, with different buttons for your game options.
 The game is played between 2 clients using TCP for connection and the game state communication.
-The project is done in Java, with fxml and CSS elements for styling.
+The project is done in Java, with FXML and CSS elements for styling.
 The project is built and run with maven for both server and client programs.
 Also included is a UML pdf with a project outline.